michalloska/SOLID_time_and_zone_converter/README.md

 Implement a simple converter allowing time convertion from GMT (Greenwich Mean) to  PDT (Pacific Daylight Time (North America)) and vice-versa.
 Converter should be implemented  in a way that allows extending it easily when adding new time zones.
 ___
 ## REMARK
-Writing this project in c++ turned out to be much more complicated than anticipated at first.Therefore the project is not perfect and I am fully conscious about it.
+Writing this project in c++ turned out to be much more complicated/time consuming than anticipated at first.Therefore the project is not perfect and I am fully conscious about it.
 Implementation of Time etc was very time consuming
 ___
 ## Author:
 Michał Loska